Kirghiz Soviet Socialist Republic

-The Kirghiz Soviet Socialist Republic (Kirghiz SSR), also known as the Kyrgyz Soviet Socialist Republic (Kyrgyz SSR) or Kirgiz Soviet Socialist Republic (Kirgiz SSR), was one of the constituent republics of the Soviet Union (USSR) from 1936 to 1991.
-It was also known by the names Kyrgyzstan and Soviet Kyrgyzstan in the Kyrgyz language, and as Kirghizia and Soviet Kirghizia in the Russian language.
+The Kirghiz Soviet Socialist Republic (Kirghiz SSR) was one of the constituent republics of the Soviet Union (USSR) from 1936 to 1991.
+It was also known by the names Kyrgyzstan and Soviet Kyrgyzstan in the Kyrgyz language, as well as Kirghizia and Soviet Kirghizia in the Russian language.
 Landlocked and mountainous, it bordered Tajikistan and China to the south, Uzbekistan to the west and Kazakhstan to the north.
 The Kirghiz branch of the Communist Party of the Soviet Union governed the republic from 1936 until 1990.

 On 30 October 1990, the Kirghiz SSR was renamed to the Socialist Republic of Kyrgyzstan; on 15 December, after declaring its state sovereignty, it was renamed again to the Republic of Kyrgyzstan.
 On 31 August 1991, it transformed into independent Kyrgyzstan.

 Etymology

-The name "Kyrgyz" is believed to have been derived from the Turkic word for "forty", in reference to the forty clans of Manas, a legendary hero who united forty regional clans against the Uyghurs.
-The name "Kyrgyz" or "Kirghiz" means "Land of the forty tribes", combined from three words: kyrg (kyrk) meaning "forty", yz (uz) meaning "tribes" in East-Turkic, and -stan meaning "land" in Persian.
-Politically, the name of the republic was the Kirghiz Soviet Socialist Republic as stated in the 1937 and 1978 Constitutions of the Kirghiz SSR.
+The name Kyrgyz is believed to have been derived from the Turkic word for forty, in reference to the forty clans of Manas, a legendary hero who united forty regional clans against the Uyghur Khaganate.
+The name Kyrgyzstan or Kirghizstan means 'land of the forty tribes', combined from three words: kyrg (kyrk) meaning 'forty', yz (uz) meaning 'tribes' in East Turkic, and -stan meaning 'land' in Persian.
+Politically, the name of the republic was the Kirghiz Soviet Socialist Republic as stated in the 1937 and 1978 constitutions.

-From 30 October 1990 to 15 December 1990, it was renamed the Socialist Republic of Kyrgyzstan (or Kirghizia).
-Afterwards, the "Socialist" prefix was dropped and it became the Republic of Kyrgyzstan.
-Officially, in Russian language, the name of the country in Kyrgyz language began to be used - Kyrgyzstan, instead of Russian - Kirghizia.
-Later, the official name of the state was changed to the Kyrgyz Republic, which retained this name after independence.
+From 30 October to 15 December 1990 it was renamed the Socialist Republic of Kyrgyzstan (or Kirghizia).
+Afterwards, the socialist prefix was dropped and it became the Republic of Kyrgyzstan.
+Officially, in Russian, the name of the country in Kyrgyz, Kyrgyzstan, began to be used instead of the Russian Kirghizia.
+Later, the official name of the state was changed to the Kyrgyz Republic, which was retained after independence.